AnirudhSundar4597/AuE893Spring21_AnirudhSundar/catkin_ws/src/assignment7_slam/src/readme.md

 3. Although performed in a simple environment, the H3D lidar will perform better in a real world environment and generate more accurate maps.
 From gazebo, it was clear that the H3D lidar generates maps in a faster and accurate manner, as compared to the default lidar.
 Features such as wall edges are represented better in the H3D generated map.

+PS: As usual this assignment was completed by Atef and I. I don't really care how the grading is done, but I just want to put it out there because the scene with our team is absolutely apathetic.
+It's just impossible for me to think of the group as a set of 'graduate' students.